Ava Helen Pauling: Japanese internment

 After the Japanese attack on Pearl Harbor on December 7, 1941, the United States government proposed the internment of all west coast Japanese and Japanese Americans in inland camps out of fear of espionage.
 Ava Helen Pauling vigorously opposed this decision by joining the American Civil Liberties Union (ACLU) and working to raise awareness about the government action.
 When asked by the ACLU, she and her husband provided employment for a Japanese-American man recently released from an American internment camp.
 Subsequently, the Pauling family was plied with criticism for what were seen as pro-Japanese actions.
 The Paulings, however, continued to support the rights of Japanese-Americans throughout World War II.

 Union Now

-The Union Now movement arose from the publication of Clarence Streit's novel Union Now, which encouraged nations to combine into a democratic federation.
+The Union Now movement arose from the publication of Clarence Streit's book Union Now, which encouraged nations to combine into a democratic federation.
 Ava Helen Pauling advocated this movement and encouraged her husband to become educated on Streit's philosophy.
 As a result, Linus Pauling became publicly involved in the cause, eventually joining the Pasadena chapter of Federal Union, the organizational outgrowth of Union Now.
 In 1940, thanks in part to Ava Helen's suggestion, Linus Pauling gave his first political speech, urging his audience to consider Union Now as a movement toward a viable system of government.
 This effectively began Pauling's career as a public proponent of peace and human rights.